zzzprojects/docs/learnentityframeworkcore.com/pages/saving/concurrency.md

 * EF Core detects the conflict, but the application decides how to resolve it.
 * Pessimistic locking usually requires database-specific behavior.

+For the normal tracked save pipeline where concurrency conflicts are detected, see [SaveChanges](/saving/save-changes) and [How SaveChanges Works](/saving/save-changes-how-it-works).

+For transaction-related behavior, retries, and savepoints, see [Transactions](/saving/transactions).

 For the official EF Core documentation about concurrency conflict handling, see [Handling Concurrency Conflicts](https://learn.microsoft.com/en-us/ef/core/saving/concurrency).

 ## Common Pitfalls